ivlis/MagDots/README.md

 To compile the Cython code execute the Makefile:
 `make`

-Compilation was tested on Linux-based systems only, however, should work on other systems with Cython and a C compiler installed.
+Compilation was tested on Linux-based and OS X systems only, however, should work on other systems with Cython and a C compiler installed.

 To run tests type `make tests`